Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise

 \subsection{Toy Monte Carlo: Bias and Error Coverage for Single-frequency Estimator}

-In eqn.\ref{eq:fluence_nchi2}, we included the second condition to prevent the signal estimator of a frequency bin from assuming negative unphysical values.
-This would happen anytime the noise fluence of the bin is larger than the fluence measured in the signal window.
-However, including this condition introduces a bias\footnote{We define the estimator of a parameter \textit{unbiased} when its expected value corresponds to the true value of the parameter.}, that we evaluated with a toy Monte Carlo.
-Exploiting the fact that the random variables $a$ are Rice-distributed, according to eqn.\ref{eq:rice_pa}, we generate $N_{\mathrm{MC}}$=5,000 random variables by setting $s$, and thus $f_\mathrm{s}$, to fixed values.
-Without loss of generality, we keep $\sigma$=1 for simplicity and we define the noise parameter $f_\mathrm{n}:=2\,\sigma^2$.
-For each amplitude $a$, we evaluate the noise fluence estimator $\hat{f}_\mathrm{n}$ as the mean over $N$ random variables following a normal distribution having mean $\mu=2\,\sigma^2$ and variance Var=4\,$\sigma^4/N$, where $N$ is the number of noise windows used in this work (see Appendix \ref{sec:derivation_fluence_nck2} for a detailed explanation).
-Finally, we evaluate the signal fluence estimator $\hat{f}_\mathrm{s}$ and its uncertainty according to eqns.\ref{eq:fluence_nchi2} and \ref{eq:err}.
-In figure \ref{fig:hist_chi2_toy}, we show some examples of estimator distributions generated with the toy Monte Carlo for three fixed values of $R=1.12, 3.12, 8.0$, the signal-to-noise ratio of the frequency bin given by $R=f_\mathrm{s}/f_\mathrm{n}$.
-In the histograms relative to $R=1.12, 3.12$, the presence of a peak in correspondence of the bin including the estimators $\hat{f}_\mathrm{s}=0$ can be noticed.
-On the contrary, in the histogram relative to $R=8.0$, the number of entries in the same bin decreases significantly.
-As anticipated, this reflects a bias that gets less prominent with increasing values of $R$.
-We tackled the dependence on $R$ by scanning several values and computing the relative bias and its standard deviation as:
+In eqn.\ref{eq:fluence_nchi2}, we included the second condition to prevent the signal estimator of a frequency bin from assuming negative unphysical values. , that we evaluated with a toy Monte Carlo.
+Exploiting the fact that the random variables $a$ are Rice-distributed, we generate $N_{\mathrm{MC}}$\,$=$\,5,000 random variables by setting $s$, and thus $f_\mathrm{s}$, to fixed values.
+Without loss of generality, we keep $\sigma$\,$=$\,1 for simplicity and we define the noise parameter $f_\mathrm{n}$\,$:=$\,2\,$\sigma^2$.
+For each amplitude $a$, we evaluate the noise fluence estimator $\hat{f}_\mathrm{n}$ as the mean over $N$ random variables following a normal distribution having mean $\mu$\,$=$\,2\,$\sigma^2$ and variance Var$\,=\,$4\,$\sigma^4/N$, where $N$ is the number of noise windows used in this work (see Appendix \ref{sec:derivation_fluence_nck2} for a detailed explanation).
+Finally, we evaluate the signal fluence estimator $\hat{f}_\mathrm{s}$ and its uncertainty. \\

+In figure \ref{fig:hist_chi2_toy}, we show some examples of estimator distributions generated with the toy Monte Carlo for three fixed values of $R$\,$=$\,1.12, 3.12, 8.0, the signal-to-noise ratio of the frequency bin given by $R$\,$=$\,$f_\mathrm{s}/f_\mathrm{n}$.
+In the histograms relative to $R$\,$=$\,1.12, 3.12, the presence of a peak in correspondence of the bin including the estimators $\hat{f}_\mathrm{s}$\,$=$\,0 can be noticed.
+On the contrary, in the histogram relative to $R$\,$=$\,8.0, the number of entries in the same bin decreases significantly.
+This reflects a bias that gets less prominent with increasing values of $R$.
+We tackled the dependence on $R$ by scanning several values and computing the relative intrinsic bias and its standard deviation as: